TheHealthOfYou/FengHuang-Server/README.md

 - Supports the creation of a local server.
 - The default home page for the local server to "index.html".
 It will automatically at run time Upload the "index.html" to the server.
 # v0.2.0-beta's update the report
-- Add basic functionality, such as changing the port.
 - Written in detail to use the tutorial.
 - Supports the creation of a local server.
 - Supports change the decode,encode and the home page's file.